OpenResearchInstitute/ka9q-sdr/README.md

 Invoking 'radio' with the name of a startup file loads its settings.
-The state of the radio can be saved to a state file with the 'w' key.
+The state of the radio can be saved to a state file with the `w` key.
 On normal termination the radio state is also stored as "default".
 It will be automatically loaded on the next invocation if no explicit name is given.